bocaletto-luca/FileIntegrityChecker/README.md

 ## Contact

-For any questions, issues, or contributions, please open an issue on the [GitHub Issues page](https://github.com/bocaletto-luca/FileIntegrityChecker/issues) or contact me via email at [your.email@example.com](mailto:your.email@example.com).
+For any questions, issues, or contributions, please open an issue on the [GitHub Issues page](https://github.com/bocaletto-luca/FileIntegrityChecker/issues) or contact me via email.

 ---